erikeidt/erikeidt.github.io/The-Double-E-Method.md

   The idea now is to reduce the operator stack as much as possible, then push the identified operator.&nbsp;
-Reduction is a matter of composing an AST for an expression on the stacks as long as the precedence of the operator on top of the operator stack is greater (greater or equal for right associative) than the precedence of the identified operator.&nbsp;
+Reduction is a matter of composing an AST for an expression on the stacks as long as the precedence of the operator on top of the operator stack is greater (greater or equal for right associative) than the precedence of the newly identified operator.&nbsp;
-The reduction builds ASTs by popping operators (and as many operands as the operators take), off the stack, and pushing the newly constructed partial tree back onto the stack.&nbsp; Switch back to unary state.
+The reduction builds ASTs by popping operators and as many operands as the operators take, off the stacks, and pushing the newly constructed partial tree back onto the operand stack.&nbsp; Switch back to unary state.

 * see a close paranthesis, then reduce until matching open parenthesis.

-  Note: matching open paren may be a function invocation operator, if so build function invocation tree node.&nbsp; If not, discard grouping paren.&nbsp; Stay in binary state.
+  Note: the matching open paren may be a function invocation operator, if so build function invocation tree node.&nbsp; If not, discard grouping paren.&nbsp; Stay in binary state.

-* see an open parenthesis in binary state, that is a function invocation.
+* see an open parenthesis, that is a function invocation.

-  Push function invocation operator onto the operator stack.&nbsp; Switch to unary state.
+  Reduce.&nbsp; Push function invocation operator onto the operator stack.&nbsp; Switch to unary state.

 That's the gist of it.